Research on Slide Design

 Main Takeaway: Two audiences learned a technical subject by hearing the exact same words, but viewing different slides.
 One set of slides followed the common practice of slides in science and engineering: a topic-phrase headline supported by a bulleted list or a bulleted list and a graphic.
 The other set of slides followed the assertion-evidence structure of a sentence headline that states the main message of the slide (or scene).
 In this structure, that message headline is supported by visual evidence.
 This study found that the assertion-evidence audience understood and remembered the content better than the common-practice audience.
 In addition, the difference between the learning was statistically significant (p < .01).

 2013 ASEE Annual Conference

 Main Takeaway: This study found that student presenters who created a set of slides using the assertion-evidence approach understood the content better than student presenters who created the slides using the commonly followed topic-subtopic approach.
-The differences in learning were statistically significant.
-The results of this study suggest that presenters using an assertion-evidence approach think more deeply about the content during the preparation of the slides than presenters following the typical approach.
+The results of this study suggests that presenters using an assertion-evidence approach think more deeply about the content during the preparation of the slides than presenters following the typical approach.